-I am interested in evidence-based improvements to teaching and learning to better facilitate student learning.

-I am interested in evidence-based improvements to teaching to better facilitate student learning.
-My current research is an investigation of student transition from school to university.
-I am employing a sequential mixed-methods design that involves analysis of quantitative exam performance data and survey questionnaire data.
-The results of these analyses have been explored further using semi-structured focus group interviews to generate qualitative data on the perception of students of factors affecting the school-university transition.
-Some of my recommendations have already been put into practice by the BSc Biological Sciences Year 1 convenor, Dr Steve Cook.
+For my MEd, I investigated student transition from school to university.
+I employed a sequential mixed-methods design that involves analysis of quantitative exam performance data and survey questionnaire data.
+The results of these analyses were explored further using semi-structured focus group interviews to generate qualitative data on the perception of students of factors affecting the school-university transition.
+Some of my recommendations have been put into practice by the BSc Biological Sciences Year 1 convenor, Dr Steve Cook.

-I use teaching methods that align best with the specific intended learning outcomes, such as:
+I use teaching methods that align best with the specific intended learning outcomes, such as

-Lectures with active learning, often using student response systems (Mentimeter and Socrative)
+- Lectures with active learning, often using student response systems (Mentimeter and Socrative)

-Blended learning, i.e. using both video and face-to-face lecturing in modules
+- Blended learning, i.e. using both video and face-to-face lecturing in modules

-Research-based learning, i.e. Mini-Projects within course modules
+- Research-based learning, i.e. Mini-Projects within course modules

-Creating videos for practical techniques
+- Creating videos for practical techniques

-Social media, i.e. Facebook
+- Social media, i.e. Facebook

-R software programming language to teach statistics
+- R software programming language to teach statistics

-Quizzes on Blackboard VLE
+- Quizzes on Blackboard VLE

 Cascading Teaching Practice